ANTIETAM BATTLEFIELD WALK

 MEDICAL FIELD PRACTICUM 202 “OPERATION BUSHMASTER”

 Mission sets include combat and stability operations.
 Students rotate through various roles ranging from medic to unit healthcare provider to the leader of a unit with 20–25 individuals.
-Theses teams are presented with simulated illnesses, injuries, and operational problems that reflect broad types of challenges across many domains: integration with the commanders plans, military planning processes, combat casualty care, triage skills and mass-casualty management, return-to-duty versus evacuation decisions, employment of telemedicine, knowledge of the Law of Armed Conflict, stress management, ethical dilemmas, working with other cultures and communicating through interpreters, interacting with the media, and many more.
+These teams are presented with simulated illnesses, injuries, and operational problems that reflect broad types of challenges across many domains: integration with the commanders plans, military planning processes, combat casualty care, triage skills and mass-casualty management, return-to-duty versus evacuation decisions, employment of telemedicine, knowledge of the Law of Armed Conflict, stress management, ethical dilemmas, working with other cultures and communicating through interpreters, interacting with the media, and many more.

 Dozens of faculty members formally assess and evaluate leadership skills and healthcare-delivery skills.
 Evaluation teams are composed of local and national USU faculty, subject-matter experts, and civilian volunteers from around the globe.